mengdotzip/Mazarin/docs/README.md

 - **proxies**: Array of proxy and routing configurations
     - **TCP/UDP Proxies**:
         - `port`: The local address and port to listen on (e.g., ":80")
+        - `ports`: You can also define multiple ports like this
         - `target_addr`: The destination address to forward traffic to
         - `protocol`: "tcp" or "udp"
     - **Domain-based Web Routing**:
         - `listen_url`: Domain name to listen for (e.g., "vault.domain.com")
+        - `listen_urls`: You can define multiple urls with this.
         - `port`: Port to listen on (e.g., ":47319")
+        - `ports`: You can also define multiple ports like this
         - `target_addr`: Target address for proxy routes
         - `type`: "proxy" (for HTTP reverse proxy) "static" (for serving a folder) or "func" (for internal functions)
         - `protocol`: "web" (required for domain-based routing)